pivotal/docs-tap/api-auto-registration/about.hbs.md

 API Auto Registration also generates curated API by combining APIs exposed from multiple workloads into one.

-You can leverage an automated workflow using a supply chain to create and manage a Kubernetes Custom Resource (CR) of kind `APIDescriptor`. from your workload.
+You can leverage an automated workflow using a supply chain to create and manage a Kubernetes Custom Resource (CR) of kind `APIDescriptor` from your workload.
 API Auto Registration’s Kubernetes controller periodically reconciles the CR and updates the API entity in Tanzu Developer Portal to achieve automated API specification registration from origin workloads.